glm-tools/pyglmnet/paper/paper.md

 ```

 As a result of this compatibility, ``scikit-learn`` tools for building pipelines, cross-validation and grid search can be employed by pyglmnet users.
 Pyglmnet has already been used in published work
 [@bertran2018active; @rybakken2019decoding; @hofling2019probing; @benjamin2017modern].
-It contains unit tests and includes documentation in the form of tutorials, docstrings and
-examples that are run through continuous integration.
+It contains unit tests and includes documentation in the form of tutorials, docstrings and examples that are run through continuous integration.

 # Example Usage
-We present now how to use pyglmnet on a real-world problem.
-We show how to apply our
+Here we apply pyglmnet to a real-world example.
+We aim to predict per-capita violent crime across US counties
-library to the Community and Crime dataset [@Dua:2019].
-We predict the per capita violent
+from the Community and Crime dataset [@Dua:2019].
+The predictors are 128 demographic attributes, and the target variable is normalized to lie in $[0, 1]$.
+We demonstrate the usage of a binomial-distributed GLM with elastic net regularization.
-crimes by employing demographic data comprising 128 attributes and by using a binomial
-distributed GLM with elastic net regularization.

 ```py
 from sklearn.model_selection import train_test_split